tim-band/bletchley/doc/manual.md

 Briefly: We annotate the class to tell Bletchley how it's converted.
 ByPosition means assign a position to each field.
-This is the most compact and straight forward representation.
+This is the most compact and straightforward representation.
 The other alternative is @Convert.ByName which labels each field.
 We will cover the differences in more detail in the conversion section.